SteveZych/Final-Project/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 Employees join and leave jobs for many different reasons.
-This project utilizes user driven data collection and machine learning to model and predict when an employee will decide to leave their job.
+This project utilizes machine learning to model and predict when an employee may decide to leave their job.

+*  User-Driven Data Gathering
+*
+*

 ###### Requirements